What Size of Circular Saw Should I Use to Cut 4×4 Lumber?

 Tips and Reminders for Cutting 4x4 Wood With a Circular Saw

 Like any other powerful tool, circular saws (particularly made in the USA), are prone to accidental slips and other hazardous incidents.
-If you don’t want any accidents happening on your watch, here are some safety tips[1] you should follow:
+To ensure there aren’t any accidents when I’m working, I always stick to these safety tips [1]:

 circular saw cutting a 4X4 lumber